Skip to content

 Last updated: 2026-04-06

 unJaena AI ("the Company") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, store, and share your personal data.
-This policy complies with the Korean Personal Information Protection Act (PIPA), EU General Data Protection Regulation (GDPR), Japan's Act on Protection of Personal Information (APPI), and China's Personal Information Protection Law (PIPL).
+This policy is written to reflect key requirements of the Korean Personal Information Protection Act (PIPA), EU General Data Protection Regulation (GDPR), Japan's Act on Protection of Personal Information (APPI), and China's Personal Information Protection Law (PIPL).
 Effective date: April 6, 2026.

 2. Legal Basis for Processing